Unofficial (Simplified) Libreboot Documentation

 Home

-The Libreboot project provides mostly free, libre, and open source boot firmware based on coreboot, replacing proprietary BIOS/UEFI firmware for supported motherboards.
+Libreboot provides mostly free, libre, and open source boot firmware based on coreboot, replacing proprietary BIOS/UEFI firmware for supported motherboards.
 It initialises the hardware (e.g. memory controller, CPU, peripherals) and starts a bootloader for your operating system.
 Linux and BSD are well-supported.

 You can also buy Libreboot preinstalled from Minifree Ltd, on select hardware, as well as sending your compatible hardware for Libreboot installation.
 The founder and lead developer of Libreboot, Leah Rowe, also owns and operates Minifree; sales provide funding for Libreboot.